Published By Janet Gershen-Siegel at April 20th, 2018

 They have been in business since 2009 as a hybrid lender (they offered crowdfunding, P2P lending and traditional installment loans).
-Initially, customers were able to choose between getting their funding from online lender Able Lending, their friends and family, or a mixture of both.
+Initially, customers had a choice.
+They were able to choose between getting their funding from online lender Able Lending, their friends and family, or a mixture of both.

 Depending upon company size (such as number of employees, amount of annual revenue, etc.), the SBA offers loans through lenders, including Able.
-These loans cover fixed asset needs such as the capital needed for purchasing equipment, furniture, machinery, fixtures, supplies, material, and the like.
-Terms (these are defined by the SBA) go up to 25 years.
-Loans are up to $5,000,000.
+These loans cover fixed asset needs such as the capital needed for purchasing equipment, furniture, or machinery.
+Loans can also cover buying fixtures, supplies, material, etc. Terms (these are defined by the SBA) go up to 25 years.

 Rates can be fixed or variable.
 There are no fees for loans up to $150,000.
 Rates are 3% of the guaranteed portion for loans from $150,001 to $750,000.
-Plus rates are 3.5% of the guaranteed portion up to $1 million for loans from $750,001 to $1 million and 3.75% above $1 million.
+Plus, rates are 3.5% of the guaranteed portion up to $1 million for loans from $750,001 to $1 million and 3.75% above $1 million.

 Their rates start at 8%.

 Advantages are that there are no fees for loans of up to $150,000.
 In addition, their fees cap at 3.75% for loans over $1,000,000.
 According to Able: “On average Able’s borrowers save $31,000 on loans between $25,000 and $1,000,000.”

 Disadvantages are that these are SBA loans.
 So, SBA loans are fine of course.
 But they are hard to qualify for.
 Hence if your company is unable to qualify for an SBA loan, then you should not be looking to Able for your financing.